 Chitwan National Park to Lumbini

-To travel from Chitwan National Park to Lumbini, the birthplace of Lord Buddha located in Nepal, you have several transportation options available.
+You have transportation options available to travel from Chitwan National Park to Lumbini, the birthplace of Lord Buddha in Nepal.

 Here are some common ways to make the journey:

 The most convenient way to travel from Chitwan National Park to Lumbini is by private vehicle.
 You can hire a taxi or rent a car to make the approximately 184-kilometer journey.
 The route usually takes around 4-5 hours, depending on road conditions and traffic.
-The advantage of a private vehicle is that you have the flexibility to stop at various points of interest along the way.
+The advantage of a private vehicle is that you have the flexibility to stop at various points.

 Regular bus services operate between Chitwan and Lumbini.
 You can take a local bus from Chitwan National Park to the nearest major town, Bharatpur.
 From Bharatpur, you can catch a bus to Lumbini.
 The journey by bus typically takes around 6-7 hours, depending on the route and traffic conditions.
 Buses in Nepal can be crowded, so it’s advisable to book a ticket in advance or arrive early to secure a seat.